 RESEARCH AND DEVELOPMENT

 Given the nature of its operations your Company has a very low impact on theenvironment.
-Notwithstanding it is committed to minimising its environmental impactsthrough efficient use of natural resources including electricity which is the key touchpoint of the Exchange's technology-driven business.
+Notwithstanding your Company is committed to minimizing its environmentalimpacts through efficient use of natural resources including electricity which is thekey touch point of the Exchange's technology driven business.
 Your Company is governed byan effective Environmental Policy.
 Your Company believes that in order to meet theobjectives of its Environmental Policy employee commitment is imperative.
 Your Companyconstantly endeavors to create awareness amongst employees and encourages them to adoptconservation practices on an ongoing basis.
-Your Company successfully completed ISO14001:2015 surveillance audit without any observation and continues to monitor itsEnvironment Management Plan developed on the basis ofthe Environment Review conducted annually to assess the impact of the Company's activities.
-Your Company has alsodeveloped an E-Waste Policy for the safe disposal ofe-waste from its premises.
-Its tie-up with authorised e-waste recyclers helps it todispose its e-waste in an eco-friendly manner.
-The e-waste disposal is in turn minimisedthrough best practices in maintenance and re-use of resources.
+Your Company successfully completed ISO14001:2015 surveillance audit without any observation and continues to monitor itsEnvironment Management Plan developed on the basis of the Environment Review conductedannually to assess the impact of the Company's activities.
+Your Company has alsodeveloped an E-Waste Policy for the safe disposal of e-waste from its premises and hastie-ups with authorized e-waste recyclers to dispose the e-waste in an eco-friendlymanner.
+Further the e-waste disposal is minimized by adopting best practices inmaintenance and re-use of resources.
 Other initiatives implemented by your Company to savethe environment are smoke emission test noise pollution test water test cold foggingand password enabled printer to minimize wastage of paper.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The CSR Committee steers the CSR activities of your Company.
-The CSR Policy formulatedin accordance with the Companies Act 2013 (as amended fromtime to time) guides the Company's CSR approach to sub serve the well-being of thesociety at large.
+The CSR Policy formulated in accordance with the Companies Act 2013 (as amended fromtime to time) guides the Company's CSR approach to sub serve the well-being of thesociety at large.
 The CSR Policy and initiatives adopted by the Company on CSR areavailable at the web link https://www.mcxindia.com/about-us/csr.

 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34 of the SEBI Listing Regulations 2015 the Annual Report oftop 1000 listed entities based on market capitalization shall include the BusinessResponsibility Report (BRR) describing the initiatives taken by Company from anenvironmental social and governance perspective.
+Pursuant to Regulation 34 of the SEBI Listing Regulations 2015 the Annual Report oftop 1000 listed entities based on market capitalization shall include a BusinessResponsibility Report (BRR) describing the initiatives taken by Company from anenvironmental social and governance perspective.
 In compliance with the same BRR formspart of this Annual Report.

 MEETINGS OF THE BOARD

-Eight meetings of the Board of Directors were held during FY 18.
-For further detailsplease refer report on Corporate Governance forming part of this AnnualReport.
+Eleven meetings of the Board of Directors were held during FY 2020-21.
+For furtherdetails please refer to the report on Corporate Governance forming part of this AnnualReport.

 WHISTLE BLOWER POLICY / VIGIL MECHANISM

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES